CityScope/CS_CityScoPy/README.md

 - `keystone.py` will create `keystone.txt` and close
 - Run `scanner` with `$ python3 scanner.py`.
 Tool will start scanning using the key stone data created with`keystone.py`
 - make corrections to the key stone using the sliders.
-Press `s` to save changes to file and `q` to exit program
+Press `s` to save changes to file and `q` to exit the scanner loop or `ctrl-c` to fully close program

 ![-](IMG/scanner.gif "keystone")